LLLLLrf/Web-Develop-Assignment/README.md

 ![Home Page](preview_picture/home.png "Home Page")

 #### Introduction Page
 This page consist of a list of cards and a navigation sidebar.
 If you click on any of the cards, the webpage will navigate to the **about page** and display content and images related to the title of the card.
+I found that the picture resources in this page are too large, so it may takes some time to load all resources in this webpage.
+Thus, I made a loader to tell users the webpage is loading, please wait for a moment.

 There were two main ***challenges*** I encountered in creating this page.
 1. How to display different content and images on the about page when a different card is clicked